Developer who loves teaching

 About PostHog

-• Working autonomously and maximizing impact - we don’t tell anyone what to do.
-Everyone chooses what to work on next based on what is going to have the biggest impact on our customers.
+• Autonomy: We don’t tell anyone what to do.
+Everyone chooses what to work on next based on what's going to have the biggest impact on our customers, and what they find interesting and motivating to work on.

 Who we’re looking for

 • Figure out problems independently.
-There is no blueprint to follow, or list of jobs to be done.
+There's rarely a blueprint to follow, or a list of jobs to be done here.
 We work together to find the best answers and solutions, but we expect everyone to bring a point of view and ideas they can execute.
-You need taste and love for the craft of writing, too.

 • Anticipate where less technical users need additional support.
 While developers and technical founders are our ICP, PostHog is still a powerful tool for non-technical users, like product managers and marketers.
 It's important our content supports their use cases and helps them achieve their goals.